 Better still, join one of the organised events run by the Cornwall Wildlife Trust throughout the summer.

 Visit a Museum or a Gallery

 The sun shines all summer in Cornwall, but there are still a few days when even the most bronzed Adonis craves some culture.
-Luckily there are museums and galleries all over the county, from small village based ones to the National Maritime Museum in Falmouth.
+Luckily there are museums and galleries all over Cornwall, from small village based ones to the National Maritime Museum in Falmouth.
 Many have special exhibitions on throughout the summer and activities for the children.
 For more information check out our museums webpage.

 Take a Train ride

 You’ve driven all the way down here, managed to find a parking space close to where you are staying and vowed you’re not going to move the car till you go home.
 OK, but what about exploring the area?

-Cornwall has a good public transport system with bus routes to most towns and villages, it also has a great little network of branch line railways, all feeding off the mainline that runs down through the county from Plymouth (that’s in Devon) to Penzance.
+Cornwall has a good public transport system with bus routes to most towns and villages, it also has a great little network of branch line railways, all feeding off the mainline that runs down through Cornwall from Plymouth (that’s in Devon) to Penzance.